By Tracy Brighten

-I used to enjoy turkey at Christmas, mainly for the tradition.
+Several years ago, we ate turkey at Christmas, mainly for the tradition, which I never thought to question.
 But as I’ve said in other posts relating to traditions that involve animal cruelty, how long we’ve been doing something or how central it is to our culture doesn’t make it right.
 Turkeys, like all intensively farmed animals, experience suffering in their short lives.
 Although we didn’t support factory farming and bought free-range turkeys from the local butcher, my conscience is clearer now I’m eating plant-based food and no dairy.

 Dairy-free milk options

 I’m still experimenting with finding the best replacement for cow’s milk.
-I’ve tried soy milk, and unsweetened coconut, oat, rice and almond milk.
+I’ve tried unsweetened soy, coconut, oat, rice and almond milk.
 It’s proving difficult to find an all-rounder for cereals, tea, coffee, cocoa, cooking, and plain drinking.
 The leading contender so far is oat milk because it doesn’t have a strong flavour, but the tasting isn’t over yet.

 It’s just a matter of changing my expectations, but I’m getting there!